tonypithony/deepseek-r1-chat/README.md

 ---

-Made with ❤️ by the community, for the community
+Made with ❤️ by Rizwan Rizwan, for the community